-'''

-kubectl --namespace=<YOUR-NAMESPACE> describe svc proxy-public --output=wide
+kubectl --namespace=<YOUR-NAMESPACE> describe svc proxy-public

-'''

-6. To use JupyterHub, enter the external IP for the proxy-public service in to a browser.
-JupyterHub is running with a default dummy authenticator so entering any username and password combination will let you enter the bub
+5. To use JupyterHub, enter the external IP for the proxy-public service in to a browser.
+JupyterHub is running with a default dummy authenticator so entering any username and password combination will let you enter the hub.